StripTheText/StripTheText/README.md

 # Textstrip - Frontend

 The Source Code of the Frontend can be found
-here: [Textstrip - Frontend](https://github.com/StripTheText/TextStrip-Frontend).
+here: [Textstrip—Frontend](https://github.com/StripTheText/TextStrip-Frontend).
 Further Information about the Frontend and how it can be installed separately can be found in the README.md of the Frontend.